9aRpu/azureguard/README.md

 # azureguard
-WireGuard implementation build to work with Azure
+WireGuard implementation for teams build to work with Azure